 Steven R. Morris is a Charlottesville family law attorney and divorce lawyer with a second office in Waynesboro.
 Our firm represents clients in Central Virginia and the Valley.

 Divorce, child custody disputes, visitation, spousal support...
 "Family law" encompasses multiple legal issues that are emotionally charged.
 The best family-law attorneys understand how painful and stressful family-law cases are.

 When you're in a legal battle with a family member, you're best served by a compassionate lawyer who is skilled at communicating and advocating on your behalf.
 Someone tough and kind, who understands the law and your family, who can negotiate and listen.

 Family disputes are never easy.
 We're here to help you.

 Divorce is the legal dissolution of a marriage by court order on specific statutory grounds.
-When a party files for divorce, he or she can include a number of sub-issues in the divorce case, such as the division and allocation of the parties' assets and debts, spousal support (alimony), child custody, and child support.
+When you file for divorce, you can include a number of sub-issues in the divorce case, such as the division and allocation of your assets and debts, spousal support (alimony), child custody, and child support.
 Speak to our Charlottesville Divorce lawyers to learn more.

 Contact us to discuss how best to address your family law needs.